 Laura Nicole Diamond is the award-winning author of the novel SHELTER US, winner of the 2016 National Indie Excellence Award for Literary Fiction, and editor Deliver Me: True Confessions of Motherhood, a collection of true stories by 20 writers, whose proceeds benefit PATH, a non-profit that help homeless families get back on their feet.

-She is also a civil rights lawyer, focusing on equality for persons with disabilities.
+She is also a civil rights lawyer.

 Like many women, my career followed a nonlinear path.
 I didn’t start as a writer (though I was always a journal keeper).
 My first career was raising a ruckus as a civil rights lawyer.
 Then I had my two sons, and the real ruckus began.

 Motherhood jump-started my muse, and writing became my professional focus.
-But I am an advocate at heart, so after a hiatus from law I returned to practicing civil rights law, which frequently informs my writing.
+But I am an advocate at heart, so after a hiatus from law I returned to practicing civil rights law, which also informs my writing.

 I am always delighted to be invited to speak with book groups, author panels, and to support charities.
 Please contact me at: